 These Bluetooth headphones support multi-device pairing but not NFC.

 The Mpow H5 come with an audio cable with no in-line microphone or USB adapter.
-This means they do not have mic support on consoles and PCs.
+This means they don't have mic support on consoles and PCs.

-These headphones do not have a base/dock.
-If you want a versatile headset with a base that you can also use wired, check out the Arctis 7 by SteelSeries.
+These headphones don't have a base/dock.
+If you want a versatile headset with a base that you can also use wired, check out the SteelSeries Arctis 7 Wireless 2017.